Suspect in killings of 22 elderly Texans goes on trial again

-His first trial in Harris’ death ended in a mistrial last November when the jury deadlocked.
+Prosecutor Glen Fitzmartin said in opening statements that in addition to presenting evidence during this trial in the deaths of Brooks and Harris, he would also show that DNA links Chemirmir to the death of 80-year-old Martha Williams.

+Chemirmir has maintained his innocence.
+His attorney entered a not guilty plea on his behalf Monday, but declined for now to make an opening statement.

 In the years following his arrest in 2018, police across the Dallas area reexamined the deaths of other older people that had been considered natural — even though families raised alarm bells about missing jewelry.
-Four indictments were added this summer.
+He was ultimately charged with 22 counts of capital murder in deaths that spanned from May 2016 to March 2018.
+Four of those indictments were added this summer.

 In a video interview with police, Chemirmir told a detective that he made money buying and selling jewelry and had also worked as a caregiver and a security guard.